King-Igris-01/odin-recipes/README.md

 # odin-recipes
-Creating recipe pages for the interet and people alike...
+Creating recipe pages to help people find their recipes a bit faster🦦